junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > go back to bunker, short sync-up what's happening, what's next, Charlie/Sam talk (short transition scene)

 "You know he won't puff out if you take your eyes away from him for a second, right?"
-Sam observes them through the rear mirror for the hundredth time, finally can't resist himself.
+Sam observes them through the rear mirror for the hundredth time, and finally can't resist himself.

 Dean doesn't react.

 "Are those two like... you know?"
 Charlie makes a vague gesture with her hands.
 "What's their deal?"

 Sam chuckles slightly.
 "Yeah, no -- I don't know.
-You'll have to ask them once either of them start talking again."
+You'll have to ask them once either of them starts talking again."

-Charlie considers briefly, voice light, "I'll take that as a yes then, since neither of them are capable of denying right now."
+Charlie considers briefly, voice light, "I'll take that as a yes then, since neither of them is capable of denying right now."

 "I'm right here, you know," Dean chimes in suddenly, tearing his eyes away from Cas for the first time since they got in the car.